FloFerrier/Env-Station/README.md

 The prototype sends data to a python script which receive and store sensor datas.

-## Communication protocol
-To do

 ## Bugs
-- SGP30 sensor does not working with the i2c BSP.
+- SGP30 and VEML7700 sensor does not working with the i2c BSP.